chanattan/rikudo_project/README.md

  - Check Solution : considering that the current graph has been played and thus the nodes have been labelled with the hope of being a solution, then the proposed solution is checked using a verification algorithm, the answer is output in the label : is solution.

+ Note that the algorithms may take time to run and the software may freeze in the meantime.

  ## Creator Mode
  In this mode, you can create your own puzzle (map) to try them on the play mode.